swforrest/dynamic_SSF_sims/README.md

 # Simulating animal movement trajectories from temporally dynamic step selection functions

-The code, data and R objects in this repository accompany a paper titled 'Predicting fine-scale distributions and emergent spatiotemporal patterns from temporally dynamic step selection simulations'.
+The code, data and R objects in this repository accompany a paper titled 'Predicting fine-scale distributions and emergent spatiotemporal patterns from temporally dynamic step selection simulations', which is currently available as a preprint at: [https://www.biorxiv.org/content/10.1101/2024.03.19.585696v4](https://www.biorxiv.org/content/10.1101/2024.03.19.585696v4).

 In this paper we used harmonic terms to estimate temporally dynamic coefficients from step selection models, from which we simulated animal movement trajectories.
-We interacted the movement, habitat selection and memory parameters with the harmonic terms, resulting in temporal dynamism for all these processes.
+The simulations with temporal dynamics gave informative hourly predictions of expected buffalo distribution (animations below), and also gave more accurate long-term predictions.

 The R Markdown and accompanying knitted html files are numbered by the order of analysis, with an additional 'walkthrough' to build some intuition around fitting models with harmonic terms.